HansHeidmann/Insurance-Clouds/README.md

 # todo
 - show count of entries
 - separate page? for list of entries
-- when deleting a form have a popup like github require to type in form name before pressing confirm
+- when deleting a form have a popup
 - connect submit form button in viewer to POST route for entries